What to Do After Selling Your Car: A Checklist

 2. Remove Your Private Plate (If Applicable)

-If you have a private plate and want to keep it, transfer it before finalising the sale.
+If you have a private registration you want to keep, make sure to transfer it before the sale is complete.

 Why?